02 - A Minimal Rust Kernel

 It fails!
 The error tells us that the Rust compiler no longer finds the core

 library.
-This library contains basic Rust types such as Result
+This library contains basic Rust types such as Result, Option,

 The problem is that the core library is distributed together with the Rust